WeblateOrg/weblate/docs/user/search.rst

 ``change_action:TEXT``
    Filters on change action, useful together with ``change_time``.
-Accepts English name of the change action, either quoted and with spaces or lowercase and spaces replaced by dash.
+Accepts English name of the change action, either quoted and with spaces or lowercase and spaces replaced by a hyphen.
 See :ref:`search-changes` for examples.
 ``check:TEXT``
    String has failing check.